 The SL Insurance Business provides additional disclosure in relation to the total tax expense.
 Certain products are subject to tax on policyholders' investment returns.
 This tax, 'policyholder tax', is accounted for as an element of income tax.
 To make the tax expense disclosure more meaningful, we disclose policyholder tax and tax payable on equity holders' profits separately.
 The policyholder tax expense is the amount payable in the year plus the movement of amounts expected to be payable in future years by policyholders on their investment return.
-The remainder of the tax expense is attributed to equity holders as tax payable on equity holders' profit.
+The remainder of the tax expense is attributed to equity holders' profit.